 Also, consider that, if a user lands on your page after clicking the ad, but they can’t easily find a way to contact you, they’ll likely hit the “back” button, which means you’ve just lost money on a click.
 A common practice among some PPC management companies is to set up specific landing pages as stand alone sites that serve only as landing pages for AdWords campaigns.
 These will often have a tracking number associated with them, so you can track exactly how many calls come through that campaign.

-The problem with this is that these pages, in many cases, will interfere with the organic ranking of your main site and the tracking numbers will be seen by Google as NAP inconsistency (if they are on the pages themselves).
+The problem with this is that these pages, when set up incorrectly, will interfere with the organic ranking of your main site and the tracking numbers will be seen by Google as NAP inconsistency (if they are on the pages themselves).
 This does not mean, however, that all tracking numbers are bad.
-Using a tracking number in the ad itself is not picked up by Google’s algorithm and will not count as NAP inconsistency, so long as it remains ONLY in the AdWords system and does not find its way onto an indexed landing page.
+Using a tracking number in the ad itself is not picked up by Google’s algorithm and will not count as NAP inconsistency, so long as it remains ONLY in the Ads system and does not find its way onto an indexed landing page.

 Key Takeaway?
-AdWords is a powerful tool, and like any tool, it can be very helpful or very dangerous.
-Proper training and understanding is required to leverage AdWords effectively in your business.
+Google Ads is a powerful tool, and like any tool, it can be very helpful or very dangerous.
+Proper training and understanding is required to leverage Ads effectively in your business.